Zunaeed-Imran/Docker_Document/README.md

 ### Database migration.
 - for to enter container.
 - `make shell`

 - to seed first exit `exit` command than.
 - `make seed` to seed database.

 ### Some useful command
-- to see the list of running container.
+- to see or check the list of running container.
 - `docker ps`

 - or `sudo docker ps`

 - Delete restore the file from your branch.
 File should have content from develop branch.
 - `git checkout origin/develop -- /path/to/file`